15 years on from the Old Hatfield charrette.

 - The building at Church Lane has resulted in an increased number of dwellings and an aesthetic more fitting to Old Hatfield’s character.

-- We have completed the renovation of York House, providing new retail and office space for local businesses, hopefully sewing the seeds for a community hub in the future.
+- We have completed the renovation of York House, providing new retail and office space for local businesses, hopefully sowing the seeds for a community hub in the future.

-- Improving the visitor access to Hatfield Park at George’s Gate has resulted in a reduction in queuing on the Great North Road, and cessation of using Church Street as an exit route.
+- Improving the visitor access to Hatfield Park at George’s Gate has resulted in a reduction in queuing on the Great North Road, and cessation of using Church Lane as an exit route.

 In total, this represents an investment of around £20 million.
 However, there is work still to be done.

-If you have any questions, please feel free to get in touch with Peter at firstname.lastname@example.org
+Should you have any questions, please feel free to get in touch with our Development Manager, Rachael at firstname.lastname@example.org